Abu Bara al Yemeni

 According to the 9/11 Commission Report, Abu Bara al Yemeni was a citizen of Yemen who was slated to participate in al Qaeda's attacks on the United States on September 11, 2001.

-Abu Bara al Yemeni did not end up participating in the 9-11 attacks because he was not able to get a visa to travel to the United States.
+Abu Bara al Yemeni did not end up participating in the attacks, because he was not able to get a U.S. travel visa.

 In April 2011, the whistleblower organization WikiLeaks published formerly secret Joint Task Force Guantanamo detainee assessments.

 The assessment for Abd al-Rahman Abdu Abu Aghayth Sulayman listed his stay in a Kandahar guesthouse operated by Abu Suhaib al Taize, as a justification for his detention.

-The assessment said Abu Suhaib al Taize was an alias for Abu Bara al-Taizi, whose real name was Zuhail Abdo Anam Said al Sharabi.
+The assessment said "Abu Suhaib al Taize" was an alias for Abu Bara al-Taizi, whose real name was Zuhail Abdo Anam Said al Sharabi.